What Is Git and Why Developers Choose It

 Welcome to your first Git tutorial for beginners!
 As you probably know, Git is a software used for version control.
 Systems such as Git dedicated to version control, allow managing changes of information in various documents - websites, programs and other files and forms of gathered information.
-Git is easy to use and is one of the reasons for Git's popularity among developers.
+Git commands are easy to use, and that is one of the reasons for Git's popularity among developers.
 Git can be used for your work, but it is also a very convenient tool for collaboration, especially for the remote one.

 Git is a system that works on a distributed version control principle.
 Unlike centralized version control systems, it does not need to rely on a central server to store different versions of a project.
 Instead, all the contributors - people who are working on the project - have the locally stored copies of the main repository.